lsunsi/markovjs/README.md

 This means that for this memory to work correctly, you need to make sure the string returned by `toString` for your game state really represents it.

 ###### tips
 - You might have to implement a custom `toString` method for your state type.
-Need an example? grid-world *(coming soon)*
+Need an example? [grid-world](https://github.com/lsunsi/markovjs-gridworld)
 - Don't feel like implementing the `toString` method?
-Check out this memory implementation *(coming soon)*
+Check out [this memory implementation](https://github.com/lsunsi/markovjs-immutable)
 - Most of the heavy work is lifted by the memory.
 Want to speed things up?
 Roll up your own faster memory implementation!

 ### **.policies** *(move: Policy, learn: Policy = move, play: Policy = learn)*